BackofenLab/Casboundary/README.md

 # Casboundary

 Casboundary is the first method able to automatically define CRISPR cassette boundaries.
 In addition, it contains a Cas type predictive model used to assign each gene located in the region defined by a cassette’s boundaries a Cas label from a set of pre-defined Cas types.
 Furthermore, the proposed method can detect potentially new cas genes and decompose a cassette into its modules.

 Casboundary can be easily integrated with [CRISPRcasIdentifier](https://github.com/BackofenLab/CRISPRcasIdentifier), a recent tool for the classification of CRISPRcassettes.
-Casboundary outputs a set of Fasta files containing the identifiedcassettes, which can be given as input to CRISPRcasIdentifier.
-Byintegrating these tools, the users have a complete CRISPR detection and classification pipeline.
+Casboundary outputs a set of Fasta files containing the identified cassettes, which can be given as input to CRISPRcasIdentifier.
+By integrating these tools, the users have a complete CRISPR detection and classification pipeline.

 ## Citation